Get ready for doctoral degree success.

 The Ronald E. McNair Postbaccalaureate Achievement Program encourages students to prepare for graduate studies by providing opportunities to define goals, engage in research, and to develop the skills and student faculty mentor relationships vital to success at the doctoral level.

 McNair Scholar Criteria

 To qualify for the McNair Program, college students must have completed their sophomore year (60 semester credits) and are either:

-- Are first generation college student and low income, and/or
+- Are first generation college student and meet Federal income guidelines, and/or

 - Are from a group underrepresented in doctoral studies

 Additional criteria include:

 - Have a minimum of 3.00 college GPA.

 - Creative, independent undergraduates with good writing skills.